logzio/logz-docs/_source/logzio_collections/_log-sources/dotnet.md

 }
 ```

-### Context properties
+### Include context properties

-You can configure the target to include your own custom values when forwarding to Logz.io.
+You can configure the target to include your own custom values when forwarding logs to Logz.io.
 For example:

 ```xml
 <nlog>